MR ROBERTS! PART I: NATHANIEL

 The metal chair screeched when he pulled it out and sat,

 She stretched out taking his arm.
-Pulling him close, she drew up her shoulders experiencing a moment of sweet delight and breathed in his manly scent.
+Pulling him close, she drew up her shoulders experiencing a moment of sweet delight and breathed in his refreshing scent.

 “When did you get back?”